-A girl in Action™ (GIA) was founded in 2005 by Dr. Verna Cornelia Price to address the rise in violent, destructive, and delinquent behavior being exhibited by the female students at Minneapolis’ North High School.
+Girls Taking Action™ (GTA) was founded in 2005 by Dr. Verna Cornelia Price to address the rise in violent, destructive, and delinquent behavior being exhibited by the female students at Minneapolis’ North High School.
 The biggest concern was that the rise in this negative behavior was affecting all students and a large number of girls were being suspended.

-As of today, GIA has impacted over 3,000 junior and high school girls across Minnesota, the USA and abroad and has raised over $1 million dollars to support the program.
+As of today, GTA has impacted over 3,000 middle school and high school girls throughout Minnesota, Michigan, and Georgia as well as Guatemala, Kenya and Liberia.
+Over the years, GTA has raised over $1 million dollars to support the program and empower girls around the world.
 Our girls are twice more likely to attend post-secondary education than other girls in their high schools with 95% graduating from high school on time and 75% attending college.

 What We Do